Vezqi/tf-emotes/README.md

 # tf-emotes

-This is an emote/image recognition project made possible by using Tensorflow and Keras.
+This is an emote/image classification project made possible by using Tensorflow and Keras.